medeirosjoaquim/ybms-app/README.md

 Well, I did this in a hurry.
 And I've never really had the chance to study ReactJS before.
 So there's a lot of architectural issues I need to learn.
 Also, I wish I had more time to implement well the tests and write better ones.

+Also, It would be great to take snapshots from all components and insert it in the heroku pipeline.

 ## Contact